acollign/netrunner-wiki/Progress-Report,-2015-08-(August).md

 1. Nasir Meidan: when you are ready to lose all your credits, click Nasir to set credits to 0 and then automatically gain the rez cost of the ice you are approaching.
 2. Crisium Grid: rez prior to hitting No Action when the runner has passed the last ice.
 3. Film Critic: click when you get the "You accessed ____" prompt.
 This is also when you can click Imp to trash the accessed card.
-4. Jackson Howard: new implementation, click Archives to open and then select 3 cards to shuffle.
+4. Jackson Howard: new implementation, Archives will open and then let you select 3 cards to shuffle.
 If you want to shuffle less than 3, click Done when ready.
 5. Utopia/Eden/Hades Shards: when you get the Successful Run prompt, click the Shard from hand to install it for 0 cost and end the run.
 6. Adam: include 1 copy of each directive in your deck; they will be installed at the start of the game automatically.
 Those 3 cards are not part of your deck for minimum-count purposes.
 You may include more copies if you want them in your deck.
 7. Apex: install things, destroy things.